Below is a Q & A based on billing questions we hear most often from our patients.

 Continue Reading

-Horizon Health will offer discounted health screenings at its Paris Clinic location on Friday, October 24, from 7 to 9 am.
-Leighsa Cornwell, RN, ...
+Horizon Health will offer discounted health screenings at the Paris Clinic on Friday, March 13, from 7 to 9 am.
+Leighsa Cornwell, RN, CDCES, certified ...

 Continue Reading